 provision permitting the private participant to operate the toll

-project or collect revenue from the toll project,
+project or collect revenue from the toll project, regardless of

 whether the private participant operates the toll project or